R Language Modules

 #install dependent packages install.packages("src/concat.split.multiple/data.table_1.9.2.zip", lib=".", repos = NULL, verbose = TRUE) (success.data.table <- library("data.table", lib.loc = ".", logical.return = TRUE, verbose = TRUE)) install.packages("src/concat.split.multiple/plyr_1.8.1.zip", lib=".", repos = NULL, verbose = TRUE) (success.plyr <- library("plyr", lib.loc = ".", logical.return = TRUE, verbose = TRUE)) install.packages("src/concat.split.multiple/Rcpp_0.11.2.zip", lib=".", repos = NULL, verbose = TRUE) (success.Rcpp <- library("Rcpp", lib.loc = ".", logical.return = TRUE, verbose = TRUE)) install.packages("src/concat.split.multiple/reshape2_1.4.zip", lib=".", repos = NULL, verbose = TRUE) (success.reshape2 <- library("reshape2", lib.loc = ".", logical.return = TRUE, verbose = TRUE)) #install actual packages install.packages("src/concat.split.multiple/splitstackshape_1.2.0.zip", lib=".", repos = NULL, verbose = TRUE) (success.splitstackshape <- library("splitstackshape", lib.loc = ".", logical.return = TRUE, verbose = TRUE)) #Load installed library library(splitstackshape) #Use library method to split & concat data <- concat.split.multiple(maml.mapInputPort(1), c("TermsAcceptedUserClientIPAddress", "EmailAddress"), c(".", "@")) #Print column names to console colnames(data) #Redirect data to output port maml.mapOutputPort("data")

-This Gallery experiment demonstrates how you can create a custom R module that does training, scoring, and evaluation.
+This experiment in the Azure AI Gallery demonstrates how you can create a custom R module that does training, scoring, and evaluation:

-This article, published on R-Bloggers, demonstrates how you can create your own evaluation method in Azure Machine Learning.
+This article, published on R-Bloggers, demonstrates how you can create your own evaluation method in Machine Learning:

 More help with R

-This R documentation site provides a categorized list of packages that you can search by keywords:
+This site provides a categorized list of packages that you can search by keywords:

 For additional R code samples and help with R and its applications, see these resources:

-Bioconductor: Large repository of R packages in bioinformatics
+Bioconductor: A large repository of R packages in bioinformatics.